PaoloGitAccount/BlockedDomain/README.md

 # BlockedDomain

-# Blocked Domain API

 ## Overview
-Blocked Domain API is a sophisticated and scalable application designed to manage a collection of external domains that cannot be visited by users of a local network.
+Blocked Domain is a sophisticated and scalable application designed to manage a collection of external domains that cannot be visited by users of a local network.
 If a domain is blocked, any of its subdomains are also blocked.
 This project incorporates best practices, SOLID principles, advanced architecture, and the latest technologies to ensure high performance, maintainability, and scalability.

 ## Table of Contents
 - [Technologies Used](#technologies-used)